Island Journal

 IJ: How else are you involved on the island?

-Boone: I’m part of the Vinalhaven Fisherman’s Co-op.
-And we have a men’s book club, which I am the youngest member of by about 35 years.
+Boone: I’m on the board of the Vinalhaven Fisherman’s Co-op.
+And we have a men’s book club, which I am the youngest member by about 35 years.

 IJ: So it sounds like spending time with all kinds of people is important to you.
 Do you feel like it helps overall relationships on the island?